-In this paper, we propose a data fusing and enhancement method to fuse data from multiple low-resolution thermal sensors and use the SRCNN to enhance resolution, the result shows that it can slightly improve the accuracy of single frame pose detection.
+In this paper, we propose a data fusing and enhancement method to fuse data from multiple low-resolution thermal sensors and use the SRCNN to enhance resolution, the result shows that it can improve the accuracy of single frame pose detection by 5%.
 We also propose a turning over detection method using multiple frames to reduce the noise and considering the trend of pose change to deal with the residual heat.
+The result shows that The accuracy of pose detection is 65%, and the recall rate and precision of turning over detection is 50% and 83%.